-The Dreamworks label closed its doors in January 2004, and Jimmy Eat World shifted their operations over to Interscope for the release of their fifth album.
+After the Dreamworks label closed its doors in January 2004, Jimmy Eat World shifted their operations over to Interscope for the release of their fifth album.
 Futures was released in October 2004 and debuted at number six on the Billboard charts, eventually going gold on the strength of the Top 40 hit "Pain."
 The Stay on My Side Tonight EP appeared one year later, featuring a Heatmiser cover and several tracks that had been axed from the Futures track list.
-Jimmy Eat World continued to tour in support of the album before entering the recording studio with Butch Vig, a veteran musician who had produced Nirvana's Nevermind and the Smashing Pumpkins' Siamese Dream before forming a platinum-selling group of his own, Garbage.
+Jimmy Eat World continued to tour in support of the album before entering the recording studio with Butch Vig (Nirvana, Smashing Pumpkins, Garbage).
 With Vig behind the controls, Jimmy Eat World recorded their sixth studio LP, Chase This Light.
 The leadoff single, "Big Casino," was released in August 2007, and the album followed in October.
-The following year, the band announced that they were returning to the studio to work on a new album with their old producer, Mark Trombino.
-Two years later, Invented became their seventh release.
-In 2013, Jimmy Eat World released their eighth studio album, the Alain Johannes-produced Damage. ~ Andrew Leahey
+Before the release of their next album, the band embarked on a ten-year anniversary tour celebrating Clarity.